gjemiolo-git/flashgen-backend/README.md

-# Flashgen
+# Flashcard learning web application
-This is the backend API for a flashcard learning web application - FlashGen.
+This is the backend API for a flashcard learning web application.
 It provides endpoints for user authentication, flashcard set management, topic handling, and AI-assisted flashcard generation.
 It is part of the codebase for PERN stack, utilising PostgreSQL through Sequelize ORM, Passport for authentication with JWT, and OpenAI API.